Connecticut State Tax Offer In Compromise Overview

 Requirements for Offer of Compromise in CT

-In addition to convincing the DRS that your tax bill will never be collectible in full, that the liability isn't really yours, or a mixture of both, you have to meet additional criteria to qualify for an offer of compromise in CT.
+In addition to convincing the DRS that the full balance is unlikely to be collected within the 10-year collection window, that the liability isn't really yours, or a mixture of both, you have to meet additional criteria to qualify for an offer of compromise in CT.
 In particular, if any of the following apply, the DRS won't consider your offer:

 - You have unfiled CT state tax returns.